-In just the blink of an eye, it’s already time to start wrapping up the term.
+In just the blink of an eye, it’s already time to start thinking about the end of the semester.
 Can you believe it?
-But before you pack your bags say your goodbyes, take a look at some of the tasks you need to tackle first.
+But before you completely check out and set your mind to “winter vacation mode,” take a look at some of the tasks you need to tackle first.

 1. Visit your academic adviser.

 Your academic adviser is one of your most valuable resources on campus — and you should pay them a visit at least once per term!
 They’re basically your go-to when it comes to navigating your way through college.
 A visit with your adviser can give you clarity on course selection, ensure you’re on the right path for graduation, and even offer helpful career guidance.
 After a quick chat, you’ll rest easy knowing you’re making all the right choices in your college career.

 Remember that first paper you wrote way back in the beginning of September?
 Do you still have it?
 Chances are, you’re still hanging onto a lot of old assignments from the term.
 Sift through it all and make a pile of everything that’s still important (resources you can study from, assignments that are relevant for future courses, etc.).
 The rest?
 Toss ’em!

 Okay, we know this sounds absolutely dreadful, but the sooner you start, the less stressful it’ll be.
 Start blocking out time to review your study materials, whether you plan on studying solo or with a group.
 Then, come up with an effective study method so that you don’t get completely burnt out.
 Remember, take regular study breaks and definitely treat yourself to something nice afterward!

 4. Return your rentals.